Package manager: App stores

 App stores can also be considered application-level package managers (without the ability to install all levels of programs).
 Unlike traditional package managers, app stores are designed to enable payment for the software itself (instead of for software development), and may only offer monolithic packages with no dependencies or dependency resolution.
 They are usually limited in their management functionality, due to focusing on ease-of-use over power or emergence, and are common in commercial operating systems and smart devices.

 Package managers also often have only human-reviewed code.
 Many app stores, such as Google Play and Apple's App Store, mainly screen apps using automated tools only; malware can pass these tests by detecting when the app is being tested, and delaying malicious activity.
-There are exceptions: the npm package database, for instance, relies entirely on postpublication review of its code, while the Debian package database has an extensive human review process before any package goes into the main database.
+There are exceptions: the npm package database, for instance, relies entirely on post-publication review of its code, while the Debian package database has an extensive human review process before any package goes into the main database.
 The XZ Utils backdoor used years of trust-building to insert a backdoor, which was nonetheless caught while in the testing database.